Discover nearby nature.

 From family rambles to afterschool science to in-depth natural history courses for adults, the Harris Center's community programs connect people of all ages to the beauty and mystery of the natural world.

 Environmental Studies Institute (ESI) courses offer adult learners the chance to dig deeply into the Monadnock Region’s natural history, spend time in the field with knowledgeable naturalists, and engage in meaningful discussion.

 Our afterschool programs foster fun and learning beyond the school day.
 With guidance from skilled Harris Center naturalists, students hike, garden, learn wilderness survival skills, and more.

 In the ConVal school district, middle school Lab Girls work closely with high school student mentors, Harris Center teachers, and professional scientists to explore science and engineering.

 Harris Center homeschool programs are designed to promote ecological literacy, teach key concepts in both the natural and social sciences, and foster a connection to place.
 If you are part of a homeschool group, we’d love to work with you to develop a hands-on, nature-based education program tailored to your needs.

 The Harris Center offers a fantastic diversity of nature-inspired events for the general public – more than 100 each year.
 Join us for films, lectures, birding, tracking, stargazing, and more.
 Explore the Monadnock Region alongside seasoned trip leaders by foot, snowshoe, ski, bicycle, or canoe.
 The natural world awaits!

-For more information on any of the Harris Center’s community programs, please contact Susie Spikol Faber at (603) 525-3394 or by email.
+For more information on any of the Harris Center’s community programs, please contact Susie Spikol at (603) 525-3394 or by email.